What

 range of your analytical and creative skills.

-Origin of Mind Mapping.
+Origin of MM.
 History

 Radial drawings have already been used for centuries to analyze all kinds